-In 1988 & 1992, the North Ridge United Methodist Church received two bequests of substantial amounts to be used as endowment funds, invested as the trustees thought safe and profitable and the interest only used for at least ten years.
+In 1988 & 1992, the North Ridge United Methodist Church received two bequests of substantial amounts to be used as endowment funds, invested as the trustees thought safe and profitable with only the interest used for at least ten years.
 If an emergency arose, there was a planned procedure to be used as to the disposition of the funds.

-When Dick (Calvin) and Susan Schultz learned that General Motors would pay an adoption fee, they gave the money they had saved for this purpose, to the N.R.U.M.C. to be set up as a fund to buy a cam corder, VCR and a TV These were purchased in 1987

-The main use of these is to tape the service each Sunday and make it available to shut-ins of our church.
-Dick Schultz has made himself responsible for this project which had been very successful and appreciated.
+When Dick (Calvin) and Susan Schultz learned that General Motors would pay an adoption fee, they gave the money they had saved for this purpose, to the N.R.U.M.C. to be set up as a fund to buy a camcorder, VCR and a TV.
+These were purchased in 1987.
+The main use of these is to tape the service each Sunday and make it available to the shutins of our church.
+Dick Schultz has made himself responsible for this project, which had been very successful and appreciated.

-1997-The office of the North Ridge United Methodist Church has been up-dated with a new desk, four new chairs, a copy machine, a computer, printer and for the first time, a part time secretary (Susan Rademacher).
+In 1997 the office of the North Ridge United Methodist Church was been up-dated with a new desk, four new chairs, a copy machine, a computer, and printer and for the first time, a part time secretary, Susan Rademacher.

-The North Ridge United Methodist Church issues a news letter "Cobblestone Carrier" This project started in 1965 by the young people of the church.
-When they could no longer continue, Florence Lafler served as editor
+The North Ridge United Methodist Church issues a newsletter "Cobblestone Carrier".
+This project was started in 1965 by the young people of the church.
+When they could no longer continue, Florence Lafler served as editor.
 It is still being printed once a month and sent to all members of the church.
-It contains church activities, deaths, births, and a message from the pastor
+It contains church activities, deaths, births, and a message from the pastor.
 Today's editor in 1998 is Karen Freatman Randall.